-Supports highly promising healthcare and academic professionals, in the early years of one's first professional appointment, to explore innovative questions or pilot studies that will provide preliminary data and training necessary to assure the applicant's future success as a research scientist in the field of cardiovascular and stroke research.
+Supports highly promising healthcare and academic professionals, in the early years of one's first professional appointment, to explore innovative questions or pilot studies that will provide preliminary data and training necessary to assure the applicant's future success as a research scientist.

-The award will develop the research skills to support and greatly enhance the awardee's chances to obtain and retain a high quality cardiovascular and/ or stroke career position.
+The award will develop the research skills to support and greatly enhance the awardee's chances to obtain and retain a high-quality career position.